 Lynette Jaramillo and Agnes C. Poore formed Casa de la Luz Hospice, LLC, in November 1998 with the intention of providing superior hospice care to the Tucson community.
 They built a team of individuals who were committed to guiding patients and their loved ones through the end of life journey with knowledge, compassion, and the highest ethical standards.
 Lynette and Agnes continue to lead the company’s mission with a hands-on approach to the company’s daily operations.

 Chief Executive Officer

 Lynette E. Jaramillo has more than 30 years of management experience.
 She is a proactive and highly motivated leader with exceptional problem-solving skills.
 From 1990 to 1995 she was the Arizona Area Manager of the second largest national home care provider.
 In 1995 she opened the southeastern Arizona market for a privately owned home health agency which grew to be the largest privately owned home health agency in Tucson.
 She left in 1998 after the agency was sold to a regional home care provider.
 After leaving the home health agency, Lynette partnered with Agnes C. Poore to found Casa de la Luz Hospice.
-She is currently a member of the Mayor’s Senior Task Force for the City of Tucson and a member of Women at the Top, and the CEO Roundtable of Southern Arizona.
+She is currently a member of the Mayor’s Senior Task Force for the City of Tucson, Women at the Top, and the CEO Roundtable of Southern Arizona.

 Agnes C. Poore